 List Of Magazines That Pay For Short Stories

 Here’s the list of magazine that pay for short stories that you submit.

-There are many sites you will find online that pays for the short stories and articles.
+There are many sites you will find online that pay for the short stories and articles.

-But these are the sites that I personally recommend and they have a great reputation till now.
+But these are the sites that I personally recommend and they have a great reputation up until now.

-AGNI publishes works on poetry, short stories, short fictions, and essay.
+AGNI publishes works on poetry, short stories, short fictions, and essays.